Places that Help: Federal

 307 South Paterson St., Ste.
 1,

-Through advocacy and education, the National Clearinghouse on Abuse in Later Life (NCALL) works everyday to improve victim safety, increase abuser accountability, expand coordinated community response, and ultimately, put an end to abuse in later life.
+Through advocacy and education, the National Clearinghouse on Abuse in Later Life (NCALL) works every day to improve victim safety, increase abuser accountability, expand coordinated community response, and ultimately, put an end to abuse in later life.
+For a list of elder abuse services gathered by NCALL, click here.

 National Committee for the Prevention of Elder Abuse